Freeboy17/django/README.md

 Requirements:

 Users should be able to register for an account and log in.
+DONE

 Once logged in, users should be able to upload files to the server.